aiven/devportal/docs/community/challenge/the-rolling-challenge.rst

 10. In the `Aiven Console <https://console.aiven.io/>`_, navigate to the Aiven for Apache Flink service page

-11. Play with the Aiven for Apache Flink **Jobs & Data** tab and try to make sense of the data.
+11. Play with the Aiven for Apache Flink **Application** tab and try to make sense of the data.

     ..
 Tip::

         The source table can be mapped in Aiven for Apache Flink with the following SQL, using the ``rolling`` topic as source::

+            CREATE TABLE ROLLING_IN(
                 ts BIGINT,
                 val string,
                 ts_ltz AS TO_TIMESTAMP_LTZ(ts, 3),
                 WATERMARK FOR ts_ltz AS ts_ltz - INTERVAL '10' SECOND
+                )
+            WITH (
+                'connector' = 'kafka',
+                'properties.bootstrap.servers' = '',
+                'topic' = 'rolling',
+                'value.format' = 'json',
+                'scan.startup.mode' = 'earliest-offset'
+                )

 12. If you find the solution, email us at hacks@Aiven.io